expo/fyi/firebase-migration-guide.md

 ### Migrating from expo-firebase-recaptcha

 This migration guide demonstrates specifically migrating Firebase Analytics usage from `expo-firebase-analytics` to React Native Firebase.
 If you are migrating from `expo-firebase-recaptcha`, follow the steps above to add React Native Firebase, create a development build, and then see React Native Firebase's [Phone Authentication](https://rnfirebase.io/auth/phone-auth) documentation for configuring app verification.
 With the full native capabilities of React Native Firebase now at your disposal, your app can generally use automatic app verification, which uses reCAPTCHA as a fallback mechanism.

+### Remove expo-firebase-core

+If your project has `expo-firebase-core` excplicitly installed (see `"dependencies"` in **package.json** to check), then you'll need to uninstall it.
+No additional step is required for migration.